Skip to main content

 Victorinox Swiss Army Knife - One Hand Trekker - 111 mm

-Amazon is pretty cool (or scary) in that it retains a history of everything I've ever purchased and I just realized I got my Victorinox Swiss Army Knife - One Hand Trekker from their site in 2011, making it a decade old.
-It still looks and feels brand new as I barely used it.
+I recently realized that I purchased my Victorinox Swiss Army Knife - One Hand Trekker from Amazon back in 2011, making it a decade old!
+Despite the time that has passed, it still looks and feels brand new, as I’ve barely used it.

 Specifications

-The Trekker is similar in tool layout to a Hiker.
-It’s also similar to an Alox Farmer X minus the scale and bottom tools as well as the awl/reamer being on the top side.
+Its tool layout is similar to the Hiker and shares some similarities with the Alox Farmer X, with the exception of scale and bottom tools, as well as the awl being positioned on the top side.

 Comments